Urías hits, pitches Dodgers past Giants to even NLDS series | Times Leader

 Trea Turner doubled leading off the sixth, and after Justin Turner struck out, Smith walked to chase Gausman after 5 1/3 innings in which he struck out seven and walked three.

-Trea Turner also contributed two stellar defensive plays at second base, while Betts thwarted a potential Giants rally in the sixth with a perfect throw from right field to catch Wilmer Flores at third.
+Trea Turner also contributed two stellar defensive plays at second base, while Betts thwarted a potential Giants rally in the sixth with a perfect throw from right field to catch Flores at third.
+Flores took responsibility for the move.

-“Sometimes you just do things you can’t really explain,” Betts said.
+“Sometimes you just do things you can’t really explain,” Betts said of his play.
 “And that was just one of them.”

 Buster Posey’s sixth-inning single gave him 54 career playoff hits, most in Giants postseason history.
 He had three hits in the game.